KirbyPhillips/Customer_Revenue_Prediction_with_Machine_Learning/README.md

 ## 1. Project Overview

-Top Chef is a gourmet meal-delivery business serving customers through its online platform, offering prepared meals alongside additional services such as weekly meal plans, customer feedback surveys, and master cooking classes.
-With approximately 2,000 customer records containing purchasing behaviour, engagement, and account-level information, the business had access to a substantial amount of customer data that could potentially provide insight into differences in customer revenue.
+Top Chef is a gourmet meal-delivery business with approximately 2,000 customer records containing purchasing behaviour, engagement, and account-level information.
+While this data captured how customers interacted with the business, it did not clearly show which behaviours were associated with higher revenue or how customer data could be used to predict revenue potential.

-However, having customer data alone does not explain which behaviours and engagement patterns are associated with higher revenue, or how this information could be used to anticipate the revenue potential of individual customers.
+As a result, the business needed to understand:

-As a result, the business could not easily answer questions such as:
+- Which customer behaviours and engagement patterns are associated with revenue?

-- Which customer behaviours and engagement patterns are most strongly associated with revenue?
+- How effectively can customer-level data be used to predict customer revenue?
-- To what extent can customer-level data be used to predict future revenue?
+- How could these predictions support more targeted marketing and retention decisions?

-- How could revenue predictions support more targeted marketing and customer retention decisions?
+This project addresses that gap through exploratory data analysis, feature engineering, and machine learning regression modelling to predict customer revenue and demonstrate how these insights could support more informed customer and commercial decisions.

-This project was built to address that gap by exploring customer behaviour and engagement data before developing and evaluating machine learning regression models to predict customer revenue.
-The goal was to determine how effectively the available customer data could explain and predict differences in revenue, while demonstrating how these predictions could support more informed marketing, retention, and customer-value decisions.
+---